 In March 2003, we were served with a cross-complaint in an action between Seagate Technology LLC and Seagate Technology International ("Seagate") and Atmel Corporation and Atmel Sarl ("Atmel") in the Superior Court of California, Santa Clara County, Case No. 1-02-CV809883.
 Atmel's cross-complaint seeks indemnification from us for any damages incurred from the claims by Seagate involving the allegedly defective epoxy mold compound manufactured by Sumitomo Bakelite.
 We answered Atmel's cross-complaint, denying all liability, and filed a cross-complaint against Sumitomo Bakelite.
 Atmel later amended its cross-complaint to include claims for negligence and negligent misrepresentation against us and added ChipPAC Inc. ("ChipPAC") and Sumitomo Bakelite as cross-defendants.
 ChipPAC filed a cross-complaint against Sumitomo Bakelite and us.
-On January 27, 2004, the Superior Court sustained Sumitomo Bakelite's motion to dismiss Atmel's amended cross-complaint and Atmel filed its Second Amended Cross-Complaint on or about March 12, 2004.
+On January 27, 2004, the Superior Court sustained Sumitomo Bakelite's motion to dismiss Atmel's amended cross-complaint and Atmel filed its Second Amended Cross-Complaint on reabout March 12, 2004.
 On April 13, 2004, we filed an answer denying all liability to Atmel.
-We filed a motion to dismiss ChipPAC's crosscomplaint on February 13, 2004 and, on or about June 7, 2004, ChipPAC filed a request for dismissal of its cross-complaint against us which the Court granted on June 14, 2004.
-On or about July 30, 2004, Atmel filed a third amended cross-complaint, which asserted no new claims against us.
+We filed a motion to dismiss ChipPAC's cross-complaint on February 13, 2004 and, on or about June 7, 2004, ChipPAC filed a cross-complaint, which asserted no new claims against us.
 We answered Atmel's third amended cross-complaint on August 27, 2004 by denying all liability and asserting affirmative defenses.
-Other defendants' motions to dismiss concerning Atmel's third amended cross-complaint were granted in part by the Court on January 25, 2005; Atmel has indicated that it intends to file a further amended pleading.
+Other defendants' motions to dismiss concerning Atmel's third amended cross-complaint on August 27, 2004 by denying all liability and asserting affirmative defenses.
+Other defendants' motions to dismiss concerning Atmel's third amended pleading.
 Written and deposition discovery are ongoing, with expert discovery to follow.
 No trial date has been set.
 We intend to deny all liability, defend ourselves vigorously, pursue our cross-claims against Sumitomo Bakelite, and seek judgment in our favor in due course.